 John says the depression over the years has silted up and also was once used as a neighborhood dump, but he is confident that the depression is Terry Springs/Cold Springs.

 Here is some more evidence: the obituary of Pink Holloway Dingee in 1939.
 She was the widow of Fort Worth pioneer grocer Arthur S. Dingee.
 The Star-Telegram wrote that “her father, Col. H. C. Holloway, owned a farm on which Major Ripley Arnold and his troops found a spring and made camp before moving later to a site near the present courthouse.”

 And where was the Holloway farm, which Paddock had said was later occupied by Colonel Terry?

-Much of the Samuels Avenue area, including Traders Oak park and the depression that may be the remains of Terry Springs/Cold Springs, is in Holloway addition.
+Much of the Samuels Avenue area, including Traders Oak Park and the depression that may be the remains of Terry Springs/Cold Springs, is in Holloway’s addition.

 And where did the Dingees live?

-They lived on Prosser and Pearl streets in the Holloway addition.
+They lived on Prosser and Pearl streets in Holloway’s addition.
 And where were Prosser and Pearl streets?